 The Church will take appropriate steps to maintain a safer environment for all and to practice fully and positively Christ’s Ministry towards children, young people and adults; to respond sensitively and compassionately to their needs in order to help keep them safe from harm.

-Although safeguarding is the responsibility of everyone here at All Saints; Darren Brooker is our designated Safeguarding Lead and can be contacted about any safeguarding matter on 01767 261316, or by email to [email protected] We are currently 'in vacancy' following the retirement of our parish priest, you can therefore also contact our other churchwarden, Dawn, on 07976 304777 or by email to: [email protected]
+Although safeguarding is the responsibility of everyone here at All Saints; Joanna Hollington is our designated Safeguarding Lead and can be contacted about any safeguarding matter on 01767 261910, or by email to [email protected] You can also contact our Rector, Reverend Alex Wheatley on 01767 764062.

 Two very useful links: